I heard her before I saw her.

 "Oh, we'll get there before six.
 We'll probably get there at five thirty."
 She's got one thing over on a lot of other passengers– she knows how to plan things in advance!

 Now, I'm petrified.
 The 55 is an entirely Caucasian crowd.
 It's the height of PM rush hour, and everyone on the bus is white, and every one of them is wearing a suit.
 We're about to get on the viaduct, where it would be very awkward to pull over if something happens.
 And something is simply going to happen with this volatile mixture– a standing load of 80 white commuters who've been working all day, and one very unhappy Light-Skinned Black Woman.

 She goes and sits down somewhere right behind me, where I can't see her through my mirror.
 I expect the heavens to fall.
 I'm bracing myself… and then, it's the funniest thing.

 She doesn't say anything to anyone, and nobody says anything to her.
 At the end of the ride I took a big, huge leap of faith, going out on what felt like a very precarious limb– I almost squeaked out the words, pretty sure they were a big mistake–

 But no!
 She responded with the world's gruffest version of "Thank you!
 God bless you!"

 Afterwards I thought, Wow.
 She took the right dosage of meds today, that's for sure.
-That was fantastic.
+How fantastic.
 After that day I always give her the benefit of the doubt, like I do with everyone else.
 Because sometimes she doesn't make anyone cry.
-Once, in a moment that should've caused an earthquake because of its shatteringly unexpectedness, she bumped into someone's dog- and apologized!
+Once, in a moment that should've caused an earthquake because of its shatteringly unexpectedness, she bumped into someone's dog– and apologized!

 She's definitely still the Light-Skinned Black Woman, however.
 Make no mistake.
 As she got off at Virginia one afternoon, after I went out on a limb yet again and told her to "have a good one," she responded with something more along the lines of what I'd expected the first time–